Creating a data center that’s completely independent of the power grid has been the dream for a while now.

 In that same study, they quote the Natural Resources Defense Council (NRDC) saying that data centers in the United States will produce 100 million metric tons of carbon pollution per year by 2020.

 Which is shocking, but not really considering data centers make up for 1 percent of the worldwide power consumption.

-That doesn’t mean, though, that nothing should be done about it—and that’s what companies like Diamler and Microsoft plan to do with their vision of a fuel cell powered data center.
+That doesn’t mean, though, that nothing should be done about it—and that’s what companies like Daimlerand Microsoft plan to do with their vision of a fuel cell powered data center.

-For a much more detailed vision of Diamler and Microsoft’s plan, read this Network World article here.
+For a much more detailed vision of Daimler and Microsoft’s plan, read this Network World article here.

 Now, let’s get back to when we mentioned Equinix, one of the world’s largest data center companies.
 They’ve partnered with fuel cell manufacturer Bloom where fuel cells will be installed at 12 Equinix data centers across North America.

 The fuel cells installed at these locations will supply 37 MW of power in regards to a 15 year purchase agreement.

 The agreement, according to Equinix, is the largest deployment of fuel cells in the data center industry to date.

 What Does the Future Hold for Fuel Cell Powered Data Centers?